HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-ingress.md

               number: 80
 ```

 - If SSL offloading is disabled on your `custom-values.yaml`.
-You can access your host via HTTP.
+You can access your host via `http`.

 ```yaml
 haproxy:
     ssl: false
 ```

-- If SSL offloading is enabled on your `custom-values.yaml` we need to add Secret to the Ingress file as follows.
+- If SSL offloading is enabled on your `custom-values.yaml` and you can access your host via `https`, we need to add Secret to the Ingress file as follows.

 ```yaml
 haproxy: